Residuary Estate is the balance of an estate after tax, liabilities and any specific personal items or cash gifts (legacies) have been paid.

 What happens if I do not specify who gets what assets?

 It is generally considered bad practice to name specific assets in your Residuary Estate as the identity of those assets might change and the gift fail (eg if a bank is taken over or changes its name).
-Instead, it is likely that saftest bet is to simply deal with the residuary estate as a whole, or in percentage terms.
-For example:-
+Instead, it is likely that the safest bet is to simply deal with the residuary estate as a whole, or in percentage terms (see above).

 Should I include ‘substitute’ provisions?